 It is a good idea to allow at least 15 minutes for people to leave the ceremony venue as you’d be surprised how long it can take.
 Do also allow yourselves enough time to chat and mingle with your guests afterwards as they will likely be very keen to congratulate you.

-And if you’d like a confetti shot, I’d recommend having some members of your bridal party give out boxes of confetti at the door as your guests leave, while others shepherd your guests into place so that everything runs quickly and smoothly.
-After all, no one likes a shouty photographer, and I like it least of all! 😉
+And one final confetti tip: I’d recommend having some members of your bridal party give out confetti at the door as your guests leave, while others shepherd your guests into place so that everything runs quickly and smoothly.
+After all, no one likes a shouty photographer, and me least of all! 😉

 If you’re having your ceremony and reception at the same place, then travel between the ceremony and reception is one less thing you have to worry about scheduling.
 (And you can draw a huge sigh of relief!)
 However, if you are travelling, it’s a good idea to again allow extra time, maybe even doubling the amount of time you think is needed.
 This may sound silly, but it is often surprising how long it takes for guests to get back to their parked cars, drive, re-park, gather their things, and then walk to your reception venue.